 Select 'login'.
 From the login screen, select ‘Create your RealMe login’.

-You will be asked for an activation code which should be printed in the reminder letter sent to you by the Board, or call us on 0800 661 000 if you can’t find it.
+You will be asked for an activation code which should be printed in the reminder letter sent to you by the Board, or contact us if you can’t find it.

 Forgot your username or password